-- Assess your own safety prior to recording. - Keep a safe distance, film landmarks, state the date and time of the - film clearly.
-Hold the camera steady and shoot important shots for at least 10 - seconds.
-ALWAYS ask the person (if possible) who was impacted what THEY want to do with the recording. - NEVER (if possible) post it online or use it without their permission.
+- · Assess personal safety prior to recording. - Keep a safe distance, film landmarks, state the date and time of the film clearly. - Hold the camera steady and shoot important shots for at least 10 seconds. - ALWAYS ask the person (if possible) who was impacted what THEY want to do with the recording. - NEVER (if possible) post it online or use it without their permission.

-Trauma may manifest with each of us differently.
+Trauma may manifest differently for each person.
 It is critical to realize it can be disempowering for someone to have a personal event documented and/or broadcasted.
-Please be intentional and respectful with any documentation you have and always operate based on the wants/needs of the impacted party.
+Please be intentional and respectful with any documentation and always operate based on the wants/needs of the impacted party.

-By recognizing precursors that may lead to dangerous situations, like seeing a drunk person being aggressively pursued at a party or seeing someone engaging in risk-taking behaviors, a bystander can take safe and positive steps to intervene and reduce the risk of harm.
+By recognizing precursors that may lead to dangerous situations, like seeing a drunk person being aggressively pursued at a party or seeing someone engaging in risk-taking behaviors, an ethical bystander can take safe and positive steps to intervene and reduce the risk of harm.
 Risk reduction means options designed to decrease perpetration and bystander inaction, and to increase empowerment for victims in order to promote safety and to help individuals and communities address conditions that facilitate violence.